omnilaboratory/OmniBOLT-spec/OmniBOLT-02-peer-protocol.md

     * [`u16`:`to_self_delay`]: the number of blocks that the other node's to-self outputs must be delayed, using OP_CHECKSEQUENCEVERIFY delays; this is how long it will have to wait in case of breakdown before redeeming its own funds.
     * [`u16`:`max_accepted_htlcs`]: similar to `max_htlc_value_in_flight_msat`, this value limits the number of outstanding HTLCs the other node can offer, **NOT** the total value of HTLCs.
     * [`point`:`funding_pubkey`]: the public key in the 2-of-2 multisig script of the funding transaction output.

+**basepoint is ignored**: [BOLT #3: key-derivation](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#key-derivation) uses the various `_basepoint` fields to derive unique keys for each commitment transaction.
+This property is used for preserving privacy when outsourcing penalty transactions to third parties.
+But OmniBOLT does not involve third party watch towers, we apply Hierarchical Deterministic(HD) pathes to generate pub/priv key pairs for all the transactions and there is no outsourcing of monitoring revockable transactions and punishing cheating activities.
+Reader shall go to [chapter 7 Hierarchical Deterministic wallet](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md) for the motivation and mechanism.

     * [`point`:`revocation_basepoint`]: ignored.
     * [`point`:`payment_basepoint`]: ignored.
     * [`point`:`delayed_payment_basepoint`]: ignored.
     * [`point`:`htlc_basepoint`]: ignored.
     * [`point`:`first_per_commitment_point`]: ignored.

+    * [`byte`:`channel_flags`]: Only the least-significant bit of `channel_flags` is currently defined: `announce_channel`.
+This indicates whether the initiator of the funding flow wishes to advertise this channel publicly to the network, as detailed within [BOLT #7: p2p-node-and-channel-discovery](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#bolt-7-p2p-node-and-channel-discovery).
+    * [`u16`:`shutdown_len`] (option_upfront_shutdown_script):
+    * [`shutdown_len*byte`:`shutdown_scriptpubkey`] (option_upfront_shutdown_script): allows the sending node to commit to where funds will go on mutual close, which the remote node should enforce even if a node is compromised later.

 ** Requirement